NikKowPHP/social-brain/chapters/chapter-15.md

     *   **Don't ask:** *"Who is responsible for this?"* (Triggers a massive threat response).
     *   **Do ask:** *"What did we learn from this, and how can we use that learning to make our next experiment better?"* (Frames the work as collaborative discovery).

 By implementing these routines, you are doing more than managing people; you are nurturing their brains.
 You are creating the conditions for brilliance to emerge.
+This is the conductor's true legacy.